Mahayu/MMConfig/README.md

 - Just fonts rendering.

-- *Indivdial* config for some asian fonts.
+- *Indivdial* config for some asian fonts.(like Microsoft Yahei,Sarasa,Yu Gothic)

 - Exclusion for games and more.